muniahmed/ENGG3130_Final_Project/README.md

 If you’re not very far along in your project yet, don’t panic!
 The presentation is about explaining your ideas clearly and concisely, and is only 5 minutes long.
 If you don’t yet have results to show, simply explaining what you’re planning to do and why is 100% OK.

+# How people interact with each other

+We think about speech when we think about communication but there are many factors which affects our interaction with others.